 How to get around the city

-Once you are in Venice, there are two main solution to move around the city: either on foot or by the “vaporetto”.
-Venice was built on water, therefore it can not be driven by cars, so if you do not want to walk through the streets and bridges (435) you have to take the ferry (7,50 euro for single outbound ticket) and we suggest you to look at special tickets or those for 1,2,3 days or a week (if you plan to use them for more than one ride).
+Once you are in Venice, there are two main solutions to move around the city: either by foot or by the “vaporetto”.
+Venice was built on water, therefore it can not be driven by cars.
+If you do not want to walk through the streets and bridges (435) you have to take the ferry (7,50 euro for single outbound ticket) and we suggest you to look at special tickets or those for 1,2,3 days or a week (if you plan to use them for more than one ride).

-You can do your own ticket at the ticket office (also automatic) outside the ferry stop or when you get on board but you have to inform the ticket inspector.
+You can do your own ticket at the ticket office (also automatic) outside the ferry stop or when you get on board but you have to ask for it at the ticket inspector.
 The lines connect every area of the city but pay attention at the different lines and the direction of travel (most of them are circular).
 For much information visit ACTV website.

 Things to see in Venice

 - The “sestiere di Castello” is connected to the “sestiere di Cannaregio” via the “Ponte dei Santi Giovanni e Paolo” (bridge) and also to the “Riva degli Schiavoni” via the “Ponte della Paglia” (bridge).
 We remind you that this is the only “sestiere” that does not overlook the Grand Canal, but it includes the entire complex of the Arsenal.
-A part of the large complex every year houses the “Biennale di Venezia” and we recommend you to visit it.
+A part of the large complex every year hosts the “Biennale di Venezia” and we recommend you to visit it if it is open.
 Finally, take a walk through the “Giardini Pubblici” (public park) which make up the largest part of the city’s greenery.
 In the same year, “Via Garibaldi” was build.
 Today is full of life and shops, bars, restaurants and so on.
-In addition, every morning there is a market of fruit, vegetables and fish.
+In addition, every morning there is a market of fruits, vegetables and fish.

 - “Cannaregio” is one of the largest “sestieri” of Venice and is located between the “sestiere di Castello” and “sestiere di Santa Croce”, connected through the “Ponte degli Scalzi” (bridge).
 Among the most important churches there are: “Chiesa di Santa Maria dei Miracoli” (decorated with painting of mermaids), “Chiesa della Madonna degli Orti” (with paintings of Titian), and “Chiesa dei Carmelitani Scalzi” (originally frescoed by Tiepolo, it was destroyed by a bomb during the war.
 What remains of the fresco is visible now at the “Gallerie dell’Accademia”).